HomeDiscoverContact

 User profiles (from messaging)

-Merchant profiles (API ready; "Report" button rolling out in app)
+Merchant profiles (reporting rolling out in the app)

 Each report receives a status: pending → under review → resolved or dismissed.
 The reporter is notified when the case is closed (no persistent automatic acknowledgment on submission alone).